ian-curtis/recommender/reflection.md

 ![Figure 1: A flowchart of the nine possible groups.](recommender_groups.svg)

+For all groups except group 1, recommendations are chosen after clustering proportional to the number of saved songs in each cluster.
+In other words, if 28% of songs in a user's library are predicted to be in cluster #2, then 28% of the recommended songs will also come from cluster #2.
+Final playlists should end up with 30 recommended songs (like the Spotify-provided playlists); however, due to rounding 29 or 31 songs may occur.

 ## Basic Testing of the Program

-It is predicted that group 1 would bring the least user satisfaction and group 9 would bring the most.
+It is predicted that group 1 would bring the least user satisfaction and group 7 would bring the most.
 Overall, euclidean distance would outperform other distances, including all variables would outperform just numeric variables, and allowing for user weights would outperform the contrary.
 Tests were not performed in an experimental setting and therefore cannot be taken too seriously; however, the tests that were done were enough to verify that the program was working as expected.

 For basic tests of all groups, five playlists were created:
 1. A duplicate of one of my playlists (to emulate a natural playlist "environment")